So the Superbowl is this weekend and you are scrambling to have some healthy options to munch on or serve to your guests.

 Who doesn’t love lemon bars?
 And now you can have them no matter your dietary restriction!

-This is a super fast and tasty dip that only takes a few ingredients so you should be able to put it together without any hassle.
+This Vegan Fruit Dip is a super fast and tasty dip using only a few ingredients so it comes together in a flash.

-Great as a drizzle for cakes, pancakes, ice cream–whatever!
+Great also as a drizzle for cakes, pancakes, ice cream–whatever!

 Coconut Chocolate Chunk Macadamia Cookies (grain free with allergy-friendly options)

 Whether you are grain free or not, these little nuggets meld the goodness of coconut, macadamia and chocolate together for a wonderful treat.
 (Made with my Homemade Chocolate / Carob Chips.)